vargaking/CBL-car-racing/README.md

 ## Installation
 To run the game locally, follow these steps:

-1. Clone the repository from GitHub or downlaod the zip file and extract it:
+1. Clone the repository from GitHub or download the zip file and extract it:
     ```sh
     git clone https://github.com/vargaking/CBL-car-racing
     cd CBL-car-racing